ajcr/ajcr.github.io/_posts/2015-8-29-Python-power-tower.md

 43046721
 ```

-But this is unspeakably ugly: (a) it turns each number into a string and constructs the expression, and (b) it uses the much-maligned `eval` (using the safer `ast.literal_eval` won't work here).
+But this is unspeakably ugly: (a) it turns each number into a string and constructs the expression, and (b) it uses the much-maligned `eval` (using the safer function  `ast.literal_eval` won't work here).

 There has to be a better way!
 After some pencil-on-paper scribbling, the nicest I could come up with was this.